|

 Radionuclide Studies

 SPECT of the heart was performed using 123I-MIBG (123I-MyoMIBG; Daiichi Radioisotope Laboratory).
 Imaging was initially done within 3 d of hospitalization in the acute phase (0 mo) and was repeated after 3 mo in the chronic phase (3 mo).
-A dose of 123I-MIBG (111 MBq/0.030.10 mg) was injected into the left antecubital vein and scanning was started after 15 min to study early 123I-MIBG uptake.
+A dose of 123I-MIBG (111 MBq/0.03–0.10 mg) was injected into the left antecubital vein and scanning was started after 15 min to study early 123I-MIBG uptake.
 A second scan was obtained 4 h after injection using the same imaging settings to study delayed uptake.

--camera (GCA9300A/DI; Toshiba Medical) equipped with a low-energy, high-resolution collimator was used for 123I-MIBG imaging.
-Three detectors (3 x 120°) acquired 30 views for 40 s each in 6° steps using a 64 x 64 matrix.
+Before the SPECT study, anterior and lateral planar images were acquired for 90 s, using a γ-camera equipped with a low-energy, high-resolution collimator and a 256 × 256 matrix.
+A triple-head γ-camera (GCA9300A/DI; Toshiba Medical) equipped with a low-energy, high-resolution collimator was used for 123I-MIBG imaging.
+Three detectors (3 × 120°) acquired 30 views for 40 s each in 6° steps using a 64 × 64 matrix.
 The energy window of 123I was centered at 159 keV with a 20% window.

 Data Analysis